HDFS Tutorial – A Complete Hadoop HDFS Overview

 e.
 Data Reliability

 f.
-Fault Tolerant
+Fault Tolerance

-a) We can add more disks on nodes of the cluster.
+- Vertical Scaling: We can add more disks on nodes of the cluster.

-We can add as many nodes as we want in the cluster on the fly in real time without any downtime.
+We can add as many nodes as we want in the cluster on the fly in real-time without any downtime.
 This is a unique feature provided by Hadoop.

-g.
+h.
 High throughput access to application data

 In HDFS, when we want to perform a task or an action, then the work is divided and shared among different systems.
 So all the systems will be executing the tasks assigned to them independently and in parallel.
 So the work will be completed in a very short period of time.